opensearch-project/opensearch-sdk-java/PLUGIN_MIGRATION.md

 For TransportActions internal to the plugin (registered with `getActions()`), change the transport action inheritance from `HandledTransportAction` to directly inherit from `TransportAction`.

-TransportActions on OpenSearch are not accessible to extensions and will need to be replaced with functionality from either a client (OpenSearch client for Java or the `SDKRestClient`) or some other functionality directly provided by the Extensions SDK.
+OpenSearch TransportActions are not accessible to extensions and will need to be replaced with functionality from either a client (OpenSearch client for Java or the `SDKRestClient`) or some other functionality directly provided by the Extensions SDK.
 The following are a few examples of the types of changes needed:
  - Some transport actions on OpenSearch, such as the `GetFieldMappingsAction`, are exposed via the REST API and should be called using those clients.
- - Some information available from services on OpenSearch, such as the state on `ClusterService`, stats on the `IndexingPressure` object, and others, are designed for local access and would transfer far more data than needed if implemented directly.
+ - Some information available from OpenSearch services, such as the state on `ClusterService`, stats on the `IndexingPressure` object, and others, are designed for local access and would transfer far more data than needed if implemented directly.
 Calls to these services should be replaced by REST API calls to endpoints, which filter to just the information required.
 For example, cluster state associated with indexes should use one of the Index API endpoints.
 Indexing Pressure can be retrieved by Node API endpoints.

 ### Replace `RestHandler` with `ExtensionRestHandler`